HUBioDataLab/ASCARIS/README.md

 ## Abstract

 Genomic variations may cause deleterious effects on protein functionality and perturb biological processes.
 Elucidating the effects of variations is critical for developing novel treatment strategies for diseases of genetic origin.
-Computational approaches have been aiding the work in this field by modeling and analyzing the mutational landscape.
-However, new approaches are required, especially for accurate representation and data-centric analysis of sequence variations.

-In this study, we propose ASCARIS (Annotation and StruCture-bAsed RepresentatIon of Single amino acid variations), a method for the featurization (i.e., quantitative representation) of SAVs, which could be used for a variety of purposes, such as predicting their functional effects or building multi-omics-based integrative models.
+ASCARIS (Annotation and StruCture-bAsed RepresentatIon of Single amino acid variations) is a tool for the featurization (i.e., quantitative representation) of SAVs, which could be used for a variety of purposes, such as predicting their functional effects or building multi-omics-based integrative models.
 ASCARIS utilizes the correspondence between the location of the SAV on the sequence and 30 different types of positional feature annotations (e.g., active/lipidation/glycosylation sites; calcium/metal/DNA binding, inter/transmembrane regions, etc.) from UniProt, along with structural features and the change in physicochemical properties, using models from PDB and AlphaFold-DB.
-We also mapped the mutated and annotated residues to the 3-D plane and calculated the spatial distances between them in order to account for the functional changes caused by variations in positions close to the functionally essential ones.
-Finally, we constructed a 74-dimensional feature set to represent a given SAV.
+It constructs a 74-dimensional feature set to represent a given SAV.
 The main novelty of this work lies in the construction of reusable numerical representations of variations using functional annotations.

-We statistically analyzed the relationship between these features and the consequences of variations and found that each carries information in this regard.
-To investigate potential applications of ASCARIS, we trained variant effect predictor models that utilize our SAV representations as input.
-We carried out an ablation study and a comparison against the state-of-the-art methods over well-known benchmark datasets.
-We observed that ASCARIS has a competing and complementary performance against widely-used predictors.
-ASCARIS can be used either alone or in combination with other approaches, to represent SAVs from a functional perspective universally.
+For more information on the construction of the feature vector, the statistical analysis of different features, and machine learning models trained on the feature vectors that predicts the effect of SAVs, please refer to the main article:

+Cankara, F. & Doğan, T. (2022).
+ASCARIS: Positional Feature Annotation and Protein Structure-Based Representation of Single Amino Acid Variations. bioRxiv, 2022.11.03.514934 [currently under consideration in a peer reviewed journal].

 <p align="center">